 - If you are driving, parking is limited.
 To see a map of the area click here.

-- You must pay an entrance fee of $1.00 per car as you enter the parking lot plus $7.50 per person above the age of 13.
+- You must pay an entrance fee of $3 per car to park.
+To enter the lower preserve/beach, the entrance fee is $12 per person above the age of 13.
 See this link to verify current fees.

 - Snorkel gear and lockers are available for rent.
 See the photo below for possible rental rates.